Home How it works Tutors Subjects Insights FAQ Free Trial

 The Key Differences at a Glance

-FactorCambridge IGCSE (CIE)Edexcel International GCSE (Pearson)
+FactorCambridge IGCSE (CAIE)Edexcel International GCSE (Pearson)

 Grading ScaleA*–G (C is the standard pass; G is the lowest classified grade above Ungraded)9–1 (aligned with UK GCSE reform)